 Even as the US DOLLAR INDEX reacts once again from its mid-December rally near mid-upper 97.00 resistance, it was holding no worse than the mid-96.00 area in December.
-Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it finally tested early this month and is back down into after a rebound into the low-mid 96.00 area.
-Additional major recent and historic congestion support remains into the 94.00 area.
+Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it finally tested early this month and was back down into after a rebound into the low-mid 96.00 area it has returned to again on the weakness of the EURO and the POUND.